 Qubole aims to provide the best platform for big data analysis in the cloud.
-In previous posts, we have already discussed on our hadoop/hive optimizations for the cloud, performance analysis of Qubole versus Amazon EMR and our Presto offering.
+In previous posts, we have already discussed our hadoop/hive optimizations for the cloud, performance analysis of Qubole versus Amazon EMR, and our Presto offering.
 In this post, we will discuss how Qubole compares to Apache Hadoop/Hive in the cloud.

-The setup used was a one master (m1.large) and 10 slaves (m1.xlarge) cluster for Qubole.
+The setup used was one master (m1.large) and 10 slaves (m1.xlarge) clusters for Qubole.
 For Apache Hadoop, we used essentially the same configuration except that we used three master nodes to run the replica master and Zookeeper.
 However, this difference in configuration will not result in any noticeable performance impact.
 We tested the following open source versions

 - Hive 0.11 and Hadoop 1.2.0

 - Hive 0.12 and Hadoop 2.2.0

 We used default configurations in both setups with a few minor changes (applied to both) which are listed here:

 - mapred.child.java.opts=-Xmx1536m for Apache (as the default configuration of Apache is -Xmx200m which is insufficient to launch map tasks)

 In our experiments, we used the standard TPC-H dataset.
 We generated a 75GB dataset using the dbgen utility and partitioned the dataset into 50 partitions with several delimited text files per partition.
 We then uploaded the data to Amazon S3 using the s3cmd utility.
 Finally, external hive tables (partitioned) were created against this dataset.

 Below are the results comparing the speedups offered by Qubole against the two versions of Apache Hadoop.